mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 }
 ```

-#### Do not change objects after construction.
+### Do not change objects after construction.

-Objects are references, if we avoid changing its properties we avoid situation of unclear state.
+Objects are references, if we avoid changing their properties we avoid situation of unclear state.
 Also our finished code will be simpler to understand and easier to test.

 ```js